Reciprocity Failure in Long Exposures

 Why film loses sensitivity during long exposures, how to read a stock's reciprocity data, and how to correct metered exposure times.

 A meter that reads correctly in daylight can underexpose badly once the indicated shutter time stretches into seconds.
-The cause is reciprocity failure: at low light levels the film stops responding in proportion to exposure, and the negative comes back thin unless the time is extended.
+Meter a moonlit landscape at, say, EV -3 and the cell may hand you 30 seconds; expose for exactly that and the negative comes back thin, because at low light levels the film has stopped responding in proportion to exposure.
+This is reciprocity failure, and the gap between the indicated time and the time the film actually needs grows the longer the shutter stays open.
 Understanding the effect, and the data manufacturers publish for it, is what separates a usable night or pinhole negative from a wasted one.

 Why sensitivity falls off